sqonk/phext-datakit/README.md

 public function groupby($keys, bool $keepEmptyKeys = false);

 /*
   Sort the vector in either ASCENDING or DESCENDING direction.
 If the vector is associative then index association is maintained, otherwise new indexes are generated.

+  Refer to the PHP documentation for all possible values on the $flags.
 */
-public function sort($dir = ASCENDING, $flags = SORT_REGULAR);
+public function sort(int $dir = ASCENDING, int $flags = SORT_REGULAR);

 /*
-    Designed for multi-dimensional vectors or vectors of objects.
+  Sort the vector by the indexes in either ASCENDING or DESCENDING direction.

+  Refer to the PHP documentation for all possible values on the $flags.
+*/
+public function ksort(int $dir = ASCENDING, int $flags = SORT_REGULAR)

+/*
   Sort the vector based on the value of a key inside of the sub-array/object.

   $key can be a singular string, specifying one key, or an array of keys.

   If the vector is associative then index association is maintained, otherwise new
   indexes are generated.

+  NOTE: This method is designed for multi-dimensional vectors or vectors of objects.

+  See 'ksort' for sorting the vector based on the array indexes.
 */
 public function keyed_sort($key);